Does TLS Email Encryption Meet Compliance Requirements?

 TLS encrypts email during transport.
 Using it prevents the capture of customer data in transmission from the sender to the recipient.

 If stored email is breached and not encrypted at rest, it triggers the breach notification requirement.
 Companies need to consider where and how email under their control is stored.
-If there is a significant risk of stored email being breached, then companies may choose to encrypt emails or the disks/drives where they are stored.
+If there is a significant risk of stored email being breached, companies may encrypt emails or the disks/drives where they are stored.

-This would start with encrypting end user devices (phones, laptops, exchange servers, etc), as these are the most frequent breach targets.
+This would start with encrypting end-user devices (phones, laptops, exchange servers, etc.), as these are the most frequent breach targets.
 Organizations should also consider the likelihood of the breach of email stored with SaaS (Software-as-a-Service) cloud email providers.

 NASD 3010